implydata/druid-public/docs/tutorials/tutorial-delete-data.md

 ## Load initial data

-In this tutorial, we will use the Wikipedia edits data, with an indexing spec that creates hourly segments.
+In this tutorial, we will use the koalastothemax.com usage analytics data, with an indexing spec that creates hourly segments.
 This spec is located at `quickstart/tutorial/deletion-index.json`, and it creates a datasource called `deletion-tutorial`.

 Let's load this initial data: